HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 #### Direct Referral
 <a name="directreferral"></a>

-In this use case the patient is referred to a CBO for help addressing prioritized needs.
+In this use case, the patient is referred to a CBO for help addressing prioritized needs.
 The CBO accepts the referral, provides the requested support to the patient, and shares the updated information with the referring provider.

 The provider and the CBO have FHIR servers.
 The patient may have a FHIR-enabled patient application.